Hashtag Web3 Logo

 Just-in-Time Liquidity

-Just-in-Time (JIT) liquidity is an advanced MEV extraction strategy on concentrated liquidity DEXs (primarily Uniswap V3) where sophisticated actors add liquidity immediately before a large trade executes and remove it immediately after, capturing a disproportionate share of trading fees while exposing themselves to minimal impermanent loss.
+• Just-in-Time (JIT) liquidity is an advanced MEV extraction strategy on concentrated liquidity DEXs, primarily Uniswap V3, where actors add liquidity immediately before a large trade executes and remove it immediately after.
+This allows them to capture a share of trading fees while minimizing impermanent loss.
 JIT liquidity providers essentially "snipe" fee revenue from passive liquidity providers who maintain positions over longer time periods.

 This strategy exploits the atomicity of Ethereum transactions and the fee distribution mechanics of concentrated liquidity AMMs.
-A JIT liquidity provider bundles three transactions: (1) add liquidity in a tight range around the current price, (2) execute the victim's large trade (or let it execute), and (3) remove the liquidity—all within a single block or consecutive blocks.
+A JIT liquidity provider bundles three transactions: (1) add liquidity in a tight range around the current price, (2) execute the victim's large trade, and (3) remove the liquidity, all within a single block or consecutive blocks.

-JIT liquidity has become increasingly controversial as it represents a form of MEV that directly harms passive LPs by extracting fee revenue they would have otherwise earned, effectively making concentrated liquidity provision less profitable for retail participants while benefiting sophisticated MEV operators.
+JIT liquidity has become controversial as it represents a form of MEV that harms passive LPs by extracting fee revenue they would have otherwise earned, making concentrated liquidity provision less profitable for retail participants while benefiting sophisticated MEV operators.

 How JIT Liquidity Works